alexburley/burlzad-hexagonal-ts-template/readme.md

 It features the following:

-- A fastify server on a lambdalith
+- A `fastify` server on an AWS lambdalith
-- Leans on `testcontainers` for integration tests against a local DB
+- Unit testing with `tap`
+- Integration testing with `testcontainers`
+- Logging with `pino`
-- CDK for deploying the lambdalith to AWS
+- `aws-cdk` for deploying the lambdalith to AWS
+- GitHub actions workflow for CI/CD